ENCCS/sycl-workshop/content/expressing-parallelism.rst

       Schematics of a *less* naïve implementation of matrix multiplication:
       :math:`C_{ij} = \sum_{k}A_{ik}B_{kj}`.
 The computation is split into
       work-groups to optimize the locality of memory accesses.
-Each work-item (green) will compute an element an element in the result matrix :math:`\mathbf{C}` by accessing a full row of :math:`\mathbf{A}` and a full column of :math:`\mathbf{B}`.
+Each work-item (green) will compute an element in the result matrix :math:`\mathbf{C}` by accessing a full row of :math:`\mathbf{A}` and a full column of :math:`\mathbf{B}`.
 However, since the work-item is in a work-group (orange), the data loaded for the operands can be reused by all work-items.
+      Figure adapted from :cite:`Reinders2021-yx`.

    **Don't do this at home, use optimized BLAS!**